 After a yearlong wait, Oracle has released Oracle Hyperion Enterprise Performance Management (EPM) 188.8.131.52.
-This is a much friendlier release than 11.1.2, with a few new utilities and a large number of much needed bug fixes that users should find to be a refreshing change from version 11.1.2.
+This is a much friendlier release than 11.1.2, with a few new utilities and a large number of much needed bug fixes that

 The new release is more intricate than previous releases, and there is a great deal to learn.
 Definitely take a look at the “Installation and Configuration Guide.”
 It provides critical information, including all prerequisites that you’ll want to know before beginning.

 Even though this is a maintenance release, the number of fixes and changes is extensive.
 Two of the most welcomed changes -- both related to running Hyperion on Microsoft Windows 2008 -- are major fixes to seemingly minor issues that, in fact, caused headaches with version 11.1.2.